saxtonjosh/comp313_mddn321_A2/README.md

 Use  s or arrow down combine with ad or arrow left right to move while crouching( you can't jump while crouching).

-Use e to interact/pickup/push object .
+Use e to pickup item, use exit gate, diffuse bomb

 To win the game you collect the key and open the door to the next level.
 Please aware that there are dangers around.